 - Percent receiving aid: 95%

 Located northwest of the magic city of Miami, Florida National University is located in the Hialeah area.
 Its student body reflects the diversity of the school’s surrounding community.
 Indeed, it’s this focus on the student body that makes the school stand out.
 FNU understands the needs of students from immigrant backgrounds in the U.S., as well as students for whom English is a secondary language.
 The school welcomes non-native English speakers into its student body and helps them adapt to the larger community.
 FNU offers more than 25 different associate’s, bachelor’s, and master’s degrees in a variety of different fields.

 - Retention rate: 43%

-Representing the New England region of the country, Granite State College is a public college in Concord, New Hampshire.
-Granite State College is a pioneer in distance education.
-More than 40 years ago, the school embraced the idea that if a student was motivated to pursue a college education, then they should have access to it.
-Today the pursuit of that goal has been realized in the form of online programs that offer virtual and in-person support to students and working adults.
-Routinely ranked among the top online degree programs (like this ranking!), GSC is known for providing quality education in areas of study that match the needs of employers.
-This school offers online associates, bachelor’s and master’s degree programs as well as teacher certification.
+Representing the New England region of the country, Granite State College is a public institution located in Concord, New Hampshire.
+Granite State pioneers in distance education.
+More than 40 years ago, the school embraced the idea that if a student was motivated to pursue a college education, they should have open access to it.
+Today, the pursuit of that goal has been realized in the form of online programs that offer virtual and in-person support to students and working adults.
+Routinely ranked among the top online degree programs, GSC is known for providing quality education in areas of study that aim to match the needs of employers and an ever-changing job market.
+This school offers online associate’s, bachelor’s, and master’s degree programs, as well as teacher certifications.